franneck94/Vscode-C-Cpp-Runner/README.md

 - 🔧 Any GCC, Clang, or MSVC compiler

-Make sure that your GCC/Clang compiler is either in your [PATH](https://superuser.com/a/284351) or you have to manually set the **C/ C++ Compiler** setting of this extension.
+Make sure that your GCC/Clang compiler is either in your [PATH](https://superuser.com/a/284351) or you have to manually set the **C/C++ Compiler** setting of this extension.
 For Windows Users that want to use the [Visual Studio compiler](https://visualstudio.microsoft.com/) (called **MSVC**) see instructions [here](#using-the-msvc-compiler).

 ## The Extension automatically activates when